omriLugasi/release-toolkit/docs/CONFIGURATION_FILE.md

 ```

-## Repository
+## Configuration Details

-The repository part hold your repository details like `owner` and `repo`.
+### Repository

-For example if my repository is `https://github.com/omriLugasi/release-toolkit`
+The repository section holds your repository details such as owner and repo.

-Then my owner name is `omriLugasi` and the repo is `release-toolkit`.
+For example, if your repository is https://github.com/omriLugasi/release-toolkit, then the owner name is `omriLugasi` and the repo name is `release-toolkit`.

-## Workspaces
+### Workspaces
-Workspace Section hold your repo workspaces each workspace should contains the following (all properties are mandatory):
+The `workspaces` section contains an array of workspace configurations for your repository.
+Each workspace configuration must include the following properties:

 ```json

   {